ccorcos/meteor-any-db/README.md

 # TODO

-- sub onready?
-- mongo example

-- neo4j setup
 - postgresql example
-- fine grained reactiviity

 - PostgresQL, Neo4j, Mongo, Rethink with changefeeds

 - client initiated update as opposed to poll and diff
 - homebrewed dependency publication dependency tracking
 - subscriptions from server to server

+- All I had to do to change this chat app from Neo4j to Mongo was change 3 lines of code.
+- only needed 10 lines of code for latency compensation
+- no fine grained reactiviity cursors, use observeChanges or observe for now

 # How it works